palak-k5/URL-Shortener/README.md

 - Edit `.env` for database, server, and JWT settings.
 - Customize base URL, expiration policies, analytics options, and QR code styles as needed.

-## Frontend Architecture

-- **Redux** is used for managing global application state (auth, links, analytics).
-- **TanStack Router** handles client-side routing for a fast, SPA experience.
-- **Tailwind CSS** ensures a responsive and clean UI, making user interactions pleasant and accessible.
-- Components are organized for scalability and maintainability.
-- API communication is implemented with JWT tokens-secured requests .

-## Scalability & Modular Design

-- **Modular folder structure** for easy feature addition and maintenance.
-- Easily add new features as separate modules/services.
-- Backend is stateless and ready for horizontal scaling.
-- Frontend is component-based and can be split into micro-frontends.

 ## Contributing